-In their July 2011 board statement, South Devon Railway set out the reasons for their objection to the idea of allowing shared access over their bridge.
-The following is an excerpt:
+South Devon Railway have set out the reasons for their objection to the idea of allowing shared access over their bridge.
+The reasons are as follows:

 - Safety: the bridge was built for pedestrian traffic only and is not suitable for safely mixing regular cycle traffic with families with buggies and wheelchair users due to its length, limited width and tight approach ramp.
 We are the legal owners of the bridge and have full responsibility for all the costs of its maintenance and repair and this includes the legal duty of care for the safety of its users.